GeotrekCE/Geotrek-admin/docs/contribute/development.rst

 * KISS & DRY as much as possible
 * Elegant and generic is good, simple is better
 * Commits messages are explicit and mention issue number (``(ref #12)`` or ``(fixes #23)``)
 * Features are developed in a branch and merged from Github pull-requests.
+A git hook to is available to prevent pushing to master, to enable it, developpers should run the following command from root directory (`Geotrek-admin/`) : `ln -s -f ../../.githooks/pre-push .git/hooks/pre-push`

 Definition of done